gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson1.md

 As you can see, the example.txt did not appear now in `./` but is located in `./data/`.
 We can use similar command when moving folders.
 Now, let us move back the file `example.txt` to its original location using ```mv ./data/example.txt .```.

 The `mv` command can be used also to rename files and folder.
 You can try renaming `example.txt` to any other name.
 An example: `mv example.txt example_edited.txt2`.
 Run a `ls` afterward.

+{: .warning }
->⚠️ **Warning**: *Renaming files to a filename that is already existing in the destination path would lead to overwriting of the file in the destination path with the file from the orginal filepath.*
+>⚠️ Renaming files to a filename that is already existing in the destination path would lead to overwriting of the file in the destination path with the file from the orginal filepath.*
 >>*This is a irreversible process that would lead to the loss of the destination filepath's original content.*
 <br>

 Alternatively, you can copy file instead of moving it.
 When copying files and folder, run the command `cp <original filepath> <destination filepath>`.
 These command duplicates your file, so if the file has large sizes ~5-100GB, it might take a while to finish.

+{: .warning }
->⚠️ **Warning**: *Copying files observed the same pitfalls are the moving command.
+>⚠️ *Copying files observed the same pitfalls are the moving command.
 This command can overwrite the files in the destination path too.
 Be very careful!!!*
 <br>

 ---
 ### Making text files

 Files can be created through several ways.
 Programs can create output files based on their output parameters.
 You can also create your own `text files` by writing in a text editor.
 Akin to `notepad` in windows, you can write text files using several programs such as `vim` and `nano`.
 When creating new text files in this programs, just run the commands:

+{: .activity }
 >```nano <path to folder destination>/<filename>```
 >
 >```vim <path to folder destination>/<filename>```
 >
->An example:
+>>An example:
->
->```nano ./data/newtextfile.txtextensioniwant```
+>>```nano ./data/newtextfile.txtextensioniwant```

 The previous example would create the text file ```newtextfile.txtextensioniwant``` inside the folder `data/`.
 If you notice, the file extension (anything beyond `.`) is not written as the usual `.txt` file extension.
 In most cases in a terminal, you can even drop the extension and it will still be treated as a text file.
 Extensions are just helpful guides for user to know what type of file or program run those file.
 More on this will be discuss in future lessons.

+{: .note }
-> 📝 **Note**: Windows text editors often have different way of representing `tabs` or `newlines` than in MacOS and Linux OSes and can affect your program or analyses.
+>Windows text editors often have different way of representing `tabs` or `newlines` than in MacOS and Linux OSes and can affect your program or analyses.
 However, they can still be open and edited in a Linux or MacOS terminal/text editor.
 >
+>{: .info }
-> 📝 **Note**: Additionally, Microsoft Word files and other word processor are not recognize as text files as they are save in more elaborate file type.
+>> **Microsoft Word files** and other word processor are not recognize as text files as they are save in more elaborate file type.

 The two text editors are what are often installed by default in different Linux OSes.
 Focus on learning just one as both can be overwhelming.
 To learn more on how to use this text editors, click on this links: [nano](https://www.howtogeek.com/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/) and [vim](https://www.freecodecamp.org/news/vim-beginners-guide/)